 There is little doubt anymore that what we eat and how we live is having profound effects on our microbes and that psychiatry must evolve to include this understanding in its methods of treatment.

 There was significant discussion about the impact of nutritional deficiencies like iron, fatty acids, vitamin D and trace minerals like zinc and lithium on brain function.
 So if you were thinking that the link between nutrition and our mental wellness was still a fring-y concept, think again.
 Research continues to mount on the impact of nutrients on our brains and as this becomes more and more apparent we can start to unravel the true impact of the tragedy that is our current food supply.

-We are getting a clearer and clearer understanding of how doctors, nutritionists, coaches and parents can work together to better understand the actual triggers of challenging moods and behaviours, beyond a simple diagnostic label.
-Helping you work with your doctor to figure out which tests would be worth considering is something you get support with in our Resilience Roadmap program.
+Helping you work with your doctor to figure out which tests would be worth considering while you shift their diet to generally improve their health and resilience is something you get support with in our Resilience Roadmap program.

 Join our mailing list to stay connected and receive the latest news & updates so you can raise healthy, resilient kids.
 Your information will never be shared.